Philosophy Doctor’s Degrees

 Related Majors

-Below are some popular majors that are similar to philosophy that offer doctor’s degrees.
+Below are some popular majors similar to Philosophy that also offer doctor’s degrees.

 | Major | Annual Degrees Awarded |